RCS-TA/Recruitment-Resources/README.md

 Hello everyone, Im [Robbie](https://www.linkedin.com/in/robbiecraigsimpson/)

-Currently i'm working for HelloFresh leading up thier Global mobile and frontend recruitment team
+Currently i'm working for Wolt leading up part of their Product+ recruitment

 I decided to formalise this list after my bookmarks were getting a bit out of hand.
 Inspired by [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) github.
 I have created a list of resources in which I use frequently or want to remember for future reference.
 Although the list is primarily for me, I decided to make it public as it might be useful for others, if you have any feedback etc please feel free to find me on [Linkedin](https://www.linkedin.com/in/robbiecraigsimpson/)